Stretch Reflex And Inverse Stretch Reflex

 Key Differences Between the Stretch Reflex and the Inverse Stretch Reflex

-In short, here's a table highlighting the key differences between the two reflexes:
+Putting it simply, here's a table highlighting the key differences between the two reflexes:

 Feature Stretch Reflex (Myotatic Reflex) Inverse Stretch Reflex (Golgi Tendon Reflex)